eafunk/audiorack/README.txt

 implies the developer version of these packages must be intsalled:

 gstreamer1		including all good, bad and ugly plugins, bad may
 			require manual install.

 gstreamer-pbutils

 jackd 			version 2, and any support libraries/programs for
-					you to set up and manageaudio on your system.
+			you to set up and manage audio on your system.
+I recommend you have the Carla program installed to manage audio processing with jack.

 arServer4, in addition, depends on the following libraries:

-libdbd-mysql
+libmysqlclient

 *** BUILDING ***